Wage Garnishment

 • Negotiate with Creditors: Contact your creditors to discuss payment arrangements or debt settlements.
 Many creditors are willing to work with debtors to avoid the expense and hassle of garnishment.

-• File for Bankruptcy: Filing, triggers an automatic stay that halts most wage garnishments immediately.
+• File for Bankruptcy: Filing triggers an automatic stay that halts most wage garnishments immediately.
 This can provide time to reorganize your finances and address the underlying debt.

 • Seek Legal Exemptions: Some forms of income, such as Social Security or certain pensions, are exempt from garnishment.
 Consult a wage garnishment attorney to determine if any exemptions apply to your situation.